Shadow IT: Risks and Benefits

 Retaining control over data within an organization is already a challenge internal IT departments have to deal with on a daily basis.
 With cloud and mobile services, this challenge becomes greatly magnified.
 When files are stored in and transmitted via public cloud services and unsanctioned mobile apps, business data is placed outside of the organization and it becomes impossible to control the data or even know who accesses it.

-Sensitive and unencrypted information floats outside of controlled corporate channels and eDiscovery eyes, so it is just a matter of time when it gets in the wrong hands.
+Sensitive and unencrypted information floats outside of controlled corporate channels, so it is just a matter of time when it gets in the wrong hands.
 Lack of control results in data inaccuracy, unauthorized or blocked access, data leaks, and data loss.

 3. Enterprise regulatory compliance issues